flhofer/dell_TB16_firmware/README.md

 - Boot into Linux or Linux Live
   - Connect the Dock with only monitor(s) attached (one on DP or VGA, one on mDP or HDMI).
 Enter the `bin` directory of this project.
   - Flash the Cable NVM, use version 26.06 with `fwupdtool install-blob Cable_26_06.bin` and select the number for `Thunderbolt Cable`
-  - Power cycle the dock (optional): unplug power, replug while holding the power button down, once the fan spinns, unplug, wait a second and replug.
+  - Power cycle the dock (optional): unplug power, replug while holding the power button down, once the fan spins, unplug, wait a second, and replug.
   - Flash the dock NVM, use version 27.00 with `fwupdtool install-blob Dock_BME_27_00.bin` and select the number for `Thunderbolt Dock`
   - Power cycle the dock (optional)
   - Update the Display Multi-Stream-Transport devices to version 3.12.002 with `fwupdmgr install mst_03.12.002.cab`
   - WAIT!
 At least a minute after the _known_ timeout error appears, before you power cycle (optional)
   - If you had only one monitor attached, repeat the previous two steps with the monitor connected to the other MST device (see table below for details).
   - Check firmware versions with `fwupdmgr get-devices`
-- REBOOT using Windows 10 or a bootable Windows 10 made with Rufus
+- REBOOT using Windows 10 or a bootable Windows 10 made with [Rufus](https://rufus.ie/en/)
   - Enter the directory of the ASM tools, in `tools/`
-  - Copy the desired bin into the directory, `HP_131025_10_11_AB.bin` is the latest known to work with PC and MAC
+  - Copy the desired bin into the directory. `DELL_131025_10_11_A9.bin` is the latest known to work with PC and MAC, while `140124_10_10_4_2.BIN` is the only one fixing the Ethernet disconnect problem after wakeup.
   - Right-click `asm.exe` and select Run as Administrator.
   - If that doesn't start updating, proceed.
   - Open Command line as administrator (Start-> Type `Cmd` -> select Run as Administrator)